 Mustafa Santiago Ali is the Senior Vice President of Climate, Environmental Justice & Community Revitalization for the Hip Hop Caucus.
 The Hip Hop Caucus is a national, non-profit and non-partisan organization that connects the Hip Hop community to the civic process to build power and create positive change.
 As HHC Senior Vice President, he leads the strategic direction, expansion andoperation of the Hip Hop Caucus’ portfolio on Climate, Environmental Justice and Community Revitalization.
 Mustafa is renowned as a National Speaker, Trainer and Facilitator specializing in Social Justice issues focused on revitalizing our most vulnerable communities.
 Throughout his career, Mr. Ali has conducted over 1,000 presentations across the country, including speeches, guest lecturers and trainings.
 He has also worked with over 500 domestic and international communities to secure environmental, health and economic justice.

 Talking Transparency: Life-Cycle Analysis Tools from Unique Perspectives

-Catch an overview of The Higg Index, created by the Outdoor Industry Association.
-This data-driven approach allows for informed and sustainable decisions regarding material selection, product manufacturing and overall business practices without having to conduct a full life-cycle analysis (LCA).
-Next up, learn about the LCA toolkit project, a state and local government collaboration to assist users in bringing LCA to their organization.
-Come work through examples using both the Higg Index and LCA toolkit and learn more about how the public and private sectors are using LCA to prioritize sustainability efforts and expand the circular economy.
+Catch an overview of The Higg Index, created by Outdoor Industry Association and the Sustainable Apparel Coalition.
+This data-driven approach allows for informed and sustainable decisions regarding material selection, product manufacturing and overall business practices based on a life cycle assessment (LCA) methodology.
+Next up, learn about a variety of life cycle thinking (LCT) and LCA tools and resources that can bring value to organizations through more sustainable products, services, technologies, and operations.
+Come work through examples using the Higg Index and LCT approaches and learn more about how organizations are using LCA and LCT to prioritize sustainability efforts and expand the circular economy.